wochap/nvim/README.md

 # installation
 $ git clone git@github.com:wochap/nvim.git ~/.config/nvim
 $ nvim
-# wait for lazy.nvim to finish and restart nvim
+# wait for lazy.nvim to finish, then restart nvim
-# enter nvim and repeat once more
+# enter nvim and repeat the installation step once more
 ```

 **IMPORTANT:** I disabled nvim builtin syntax which caused severe lag on my system, re enable it commenting out the line `lua/custom/init.lua:6`.
 Alternatively, you can install the Treesitter parser for the specified language or enable syntax for that specified filetype in the current buffer with `:set syntax=<filetype>`.